 What is the Score Threshold?

-We can convert these probabilities into binary 'on'/'off' values by setting a score threshold.
+The score threshold lets AutoML Natural Language convert probabilities into binary 'on'/'off' values.
 The score threshold refers to the level of confidence the model must have to assign a category to a test item.
 The score threshold slider in the UI is a visual tool to test the impact of different thresholds in your dataset.
 In the example above, if we set the score threshold to 0.8 for all categories, "Great Service" and "Suggestion" will be assigned but not "Info Request."
-If your score threshold is low, your model will classify more text items, but runs the risk of misclassifying a few text items in the process.
+If your score threshold is low, your model will classify more text items, but runs the risk of misclassifying more text items in the process.
 If your score threshold is high, your model will classify fewer text items, but it will have a lower risk of misclassifying text items.
 You can tweak the per-category thresholds in the UI to experiment.
 However, when using your model in production, you will have to enforce the thresholds you found optimal on your side.

 What are True Positives, True Negatives, False Positives, False Negatives?